 Ere evening, far away.

-The final verse of the poem is its most abstract, and represents a change in the speaker’s thoughts from rational and sentimental in the first verse, to abstract philosophizing in the last one.
+The final verse of ‘Yes, Holy Be Thy Resting Place’ is its most abstract, and represents a change in the speaker’s thoughts from rational and sentimental in the first verse, to abstract philosophizing in the last one.
 The “herald breeze” is a metaphor for coming change; wind moves forwards and heralds changes in weather.
 Likewise, the speaker thinks of their life and their lover’s death as being something of a wind that heralds change.
 The metaphor is further complicated by envisioning the speaker as the dawn of day and their lover as the evening.
-Despite their implied age — the poem is written with a mature, intelligent narrator who is likely to be reasonably old to feel such deep affection for another — they see themselves as a dawn, a beginning day, with many hours of sunlight to pass before its end, while death has already taken their love, who is now a day ended, with no light left in the world.
+Despite their implied age — ‘Yes, Holy Be Thy Resting Place’ is written with a mature, intelligent narrator who is likely to be reasonably old to feel such deep affection for another — they see themselves as a dawn, a beginning day, with many hours of sunlight to pass before its end, while death has already taken their love, who is now a day ended, with no light left in the world.